graphicintuitions/graphic-intuitions/src/pages/services/digitizing-business-processes/index.md

       rep.

-      The Hubspot Free Starter offers all this you just need to set it up and we will make it easy.
+      **The HubSpot Free Starter offers all this, you just need to set it up and we will make it easy.**
     image_markdown_title: Create a Single Source of Truth
     image_markdown_image: /img/crm-graphics-1.jpg
   - image_markdown_text: |-